Registration Start Date:

 Do you need reading strategies? writing strategies? more opportunities for higher order thinking? social emotional strategies?

-Participation will include: previewing materials before the academy; viewing demonstrations of SIM; engaging in practice through active learning of the components of SIM; collaborating with educators within and outside of the school/division; and self-reflecting and self-assessing with feedback on learning over the course of the academy.
+Participation will consist of practice–based activities that are connected to the classroom and for helping students learn.
+This includes: previewing materials before the academy; viewing demonstrations of SIM; engaging in practice through active learning of the components of SIM; collaborating with educators within and outside of the school/division; and self-reflecting and self-assessing with feedback on learning over the course of the academy.
 All participants will be responsible for the development of a professional learning plan to support their implementation of SIM, which includes onsite coaching by a SIM professional developer for the academic year 2018-19.
 This is a five- day academy.
 A graduate credit can be earned for attendance to the five-day academy; demand will determine the availability of the option for graduate credit.

 The 2018 Content Teaching Academy sessions begin at 8:30 Monday, June 25 and conclude at noon on Friday, June 29.
 On Monday-Thursday, the daily schedule is set up much like a high school 4x4 block schedule, with two 1.5 hour sessions in the morning and two 1.5 hour sessions in the afternoon.
 Breaks with snacks and beverages are provided between sessions in both the mornings and afternoons.
 Participants who are enrolled in an Academy for graduate credit must attend two additional sessions scheduled from 6:30 to 8:00 pm on Monday and Wednesday evenings.